 Chemistry- A Textbook aims to provide learners with the basic vocabulary and language through the understanding of the fundamental chemical principles and concepts to speak chemistry with confidence.
 Once this has been achieved, I feel certain that like me you will find chemistry both fascinating and enjoyable and consequently be successful in your chemistry studies.

 Chemistry – A Textbook is divided into six (6) highly readable and understandable chapters, covering the fundamental concepts and principles of chemistry.
 Visual Information Boxes provide simple visual summaries of the text.
 Great emphasis is placed on acquiring the 150 words required to have a basic knowledge and understanding of any new language.
 Vital Vocabulary is highlighted in bold and re-defined in the Vital Vocabulary Builder found at the end of each Chapter.
 The more words you know, the more you will be able to understand chemistry and the better you will be able to speak chemistry with confidence.

 Chemistry- A Textbook was created by Dr Nigel P Freestone.
-Nigel earned a Ph.D. in Inorganic Chemistry from the University of Leicester (UK) in 1986 and has spent 30 years teaching chemistry.
-He has published numerous books, academic papers, and feature articles.
+Nigel earned a Ph.D. in Inorganic Chemistry from the University of Leicester (UK) in 1986 and has spent more than 30 years teaching chemistry.
+He has published numerous books, academic papers, and articles.
 In addition he has written the Applied Highlights feature for Chemistry & Industry, the trade magazine of the Chemical Industries Association since 1988 as well as the Chemical Calendar and On this Day in Chemistry for the Royal Society of Chemistry.